DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 9. Discussion

 The DLL family of estimators is perhaps the most practically significant contribution.
 Where HLL requires a carefully tuned transition between two fundamentally different estimators (LC and harmonic mean), DLC provides a single, unified framework that is accurate across the full cardinality range.
 The tier-aware extension of LC is natural given DLL's architecture, but it could in principle be applied to any LogLog variant that tracks per-bucket NLZ values.

-The per-state history correction mechanism (Hybrid+\emph{n}) demonstrates that a remarkably small correction table --- just 4 entries for 2-bit history --- captures most of the information that FGRA extracts through full Fisherian analysis.
-LDLC further shows that anti-phase error cancellation between DLC and history-only LC can improve accuracy without any correction tables at all.
+The per-state history correction mechanism (Mean+H) uses 16 state-table entries (4 steady-state corrections plus 3 tiers \(\times\) 4 states) in addition to a 16-coefficient cardinality-keyed correction formula (3S2G) --- 32 constants total --- to capture most of the information that FGRA extracts through full Fisher-information analysis.
+LDLC further shows that complementary bias cancellation between DLC and history-only LC can improve accuracy without any correction tables at all.

 A mantissa variant, DynamicDemiLog (DDL), trades bucket count for per-bucket collision resistance by storing fractional NLZ bits.
 This enables set comparison operations analogous to MinHash sketching, as well as element frequency histograms.
 These capabilities will be described in a forthcoming paper.